pekarsky/sandbox/README.md

 NB: it is just prototyping.
 I know, that put spring boot application, configuration and controller to a single class is a bad idea.

+ongoing questions:
+- how to redeploy application without changing version?
+- how to get next random endpoint from discoveryClient?